archaict/fzf-lua-extensions/README.md

 function fzf_wallpaper()
   coroutine.wrap(function()
     local fzf = require("fzf")
-    -- specify folder, it can be changed as you wish, it is -- also possible change it like choice = 'dirs', but -- it is easier to understand this way, since you'll be -- using fd for creating functions anyway. local choice = fzf.fzf("fd . ~/Pictures -e png -e jpg") if choice then
+    -- specify folder, it can be changed as you wish, -- it is also possible change it like choice = 'dirs', -- but it is easier to understand this way
+    -- since you'll be using fd for creating functions anyway. local choice = fzf.fzf("fd . ~/Pictures -e png -e jpg") if choice then
       vim.cmd('silent !feh --bg-fill ' .. choice[1]) -- use feh to change wallpaper bts